Little Hagia Sophia: Byzantine period

 According to later legend, during the reign of Justin I, his nephew Justinian had been accused of plotting against the throne.
 He was sentenced to death, avoided after Saints Sergius and Bacchus appeared before Justin and vouched for Justinian's innocence.
 He was freed and restored to his title of Caesar, and in gratitude, he vowed to dedicate a church to the saints once he became emperor.
-The construction of this Church of Saints Sergius and Bacchus, between 527 and 536 AD, was one of the first acts of the reign of Justinian I.
+The construction of this Church of Saints Sergius and Bacchus, between 527 and 536 AD, was one of the first acts of the reign of Justinian I, possibly begun under his predecessor Justin.

 The new church lay at the border between the First and Third Regio of the City, in an irregular area between the Palace of Hormisdas (the house of Justinian before he acceded to the throne) and the Church of the Saints Peter and Paul.
 Back then, the two churches shared the same narthex, atrium and propylaea.
 The new church became the centre of the complex, and part still survives today, towards the south of the northern wall of one of the two other edifices.
 The church was one of the most important religious structures in Constantinople.
 Shortly after the church's building a monastery bearing the same name was built near the edifice.

-Construction of the new church began either shortly before or during that of Hagia Sophia, built from 532 to 537.
+Construction of the new church began either several years before or during that of Hagia Sophia, built from 532 to 537.
 It was believed that the building had been designed by the same architects, Isidorus of Miletus and Anthemius of Tralles, as a kind of "dress rehearsal" for that of the largest church of the Byzantine Empire.
 However, the building is quite different in architectural detail from the Hagia Sophia and the notion that it was but a small-scale version has largely been discredited.
 Instead, the church built by Anicia Juliana around a decade before SS.
 Sergius & Bacchus's construction, the Sasanian-influenced Church of St Polyeuctus - the largest church in Constantinople until Hagia Sophia's construction - was likely the most direct influence.
 Even so, because Anicia Juliana's St Polyeuctus, built 519–522, was not domed with brick but instead covered three opposing pairs of exhedrae with a wooden roof typical of a basilica, the immediate architectural precedent of both SS.
 Sergius & Bacchus and Hagia Sophia must be found in pendentive domes elsewhere, such as in the so-called Mausoleum of Galla Placidia in Ravenna and the several earlier Byzantine domes rotundas and polygons whose foundations survive.

 During the years 536 and 537, the Palace of Hormisdas became a Monophysite monastery, where followers of that sect, coming from the eastern regions of the Empire and escaping the persecutions against them, found protection by Empress Theodora.